Ishq (2021 film): Production

 Mega Super Good Films announced the film on 8 January 2021 through Twitter.
 Filming took place in early 2021.

 Soundtrack

 Release

 The film was originally scheduled to release on 23 April 2021, but the release was postponed due to the COVID-19 pandemic in India.
 Later, it was announced that the film will be released on 30 July 2021.

 Reception

 Neeshita Nyayapati of The Times of India gave a rating of 2.5 out of 5 and cited it as "an odd mix of feminism and misogyny".
 She felt that the film had the potential to be something more, if only the subject at hand was handled better instead of ending up being nothing but than a case-study on the big, fat, male ego.
 Sakshi 's Anji Setty rated the film two for five.
 He criticized the screenplay, narration, and, praised the acting performances done by lead actors.

-A critic of Pinkvilla called it "barely average romantic thriller" and wrote that "'ISHQ' is the kind of semi-experimental and subject Telugu cinema wouldn't have made by itself."